Contact Us Today

-You won't find much written about dust and dirt in PCs.
+You won't find much written about computer dust and dirt.
 But, we've all known for many years what it can do to a computer.
 Read the article by Larry Mingus, "Computer Dust - Should you worry?" written in 1998.
 He put the issue in perspective many years ago.

 But, what most people don't tell you is that computer dust can be toxic.
 Lead, Mercury, Cadmium, Beryllium, and Fire Retardants are used in the manufacture of computers, and are highly toxic.
 When dust is introduced into the PC or Server, toxic chemicals attach to the dust and can be exhausted into the air.